SpocWiki/_public/schema.org/predicate/Relations/has/has_access_mode_sufficient.md

 - [ #has/_access_mode_sufficient :: ItemList ] or
 - [ has_access_mode_sufficient :: ItemList ]

 A list of single or combined accessModes that are sufficient to understand all the intellectual content of a resource.

 Values should be drawn from the &lt;a href="https://www.w3.org/2021/a11y-discov-vocab/latest/#accessModeSufficient-vocabulary"&gt;approved vocabulary&lt;/a&gt;.

 Relation describes that:
 [ #has_/domain  :: CreativeWork ]
-( #has_/name :: is_access_mode_sufficient )
+( #has_/name :: has_access_mode_sufficient )
 ( #has_/range :: ItemList )